CharlesTheIX/key-logger/README.md

 Running the build.sh file will build the application on your system for the relevant OS.

 The executable will be created in the dist directory, and can be run via the terminal or by double-clicking the exe within the file explorer.

+This application will run in the background, therefore to stop it you will need to end the task via the OS task manager.